Order now for delivery from early April

 We supply two types of native oxygenator - Hornwort (pictured) and Water crowfoot.
 They both occur naturally acros the UK.
 We sell them in bunches of 5, with 5 strands in each bunch.
 We recommend using both types in larger ponds for increased biodiversity.
 Reckon on roughly 2 bunches per square metre of pond.

 The bunches are clipped together with a metal clip (which you can see in the smaller photo), and just need throwing into the water rather than planting.
-They deteriorate quickly in transit so we ship them by First Clas mail, and recommend getting them into water as soon as possible on arrival.
+They deteriorate quickly in transit so we ship them by First Class mail, and recommend getting them into water as soon as possible on arrival.

 Native oxygenators are slightly tricky to grow, and have to be transported while in active growth.
 We offer two species, delivered between April and October.
 Deliveries may be subject to delay in the event of hot weather.

 Hornwort (Ceratophyllum demersum): Hornwort is a healthy looking bushy plant which remind me of a fox's brush - hence its American synonym, Coontail.
 It grows in nearly all still water, from full sun to shade, and is found naturally in many places on the planet.
-It is fully submerged.
+It is fully submerged and grows in depths up to 60cm.

 Water crowfoot (Ranunculus aquatilis): Water crowfoot is part of the buttercup family, and produces pretty yellow and white buttercup shaped flowers on stalks in late spring.
 They're regularly visited by a range of pollinators, incluiding bees and hoverflies.
 Water crowfoot will grow happily in ponds, or streams and rivers.